andlabs/reallymine/README.md

 The encryption is known to be standard AES-128, with no additional block ciphers (ECB).
 The chips vary between drives.
 In some cases, swapping disks between cases/bridge boards of the same model does work to decrypt the data, but this is not always the case.

 The encryption chip also chops off the upper portion of the disk (or so).
 This portion, whose size I am not sure about, is the source of the WD files I mentioned earlier: it is actually a CD image that the bridge chip firmware exposes to the host OS (Windows or OS X) as a regular CD.
 The CD normally contains the program which unlocks the HDD if you gave it a password using the WD SmartWare utility (which is NOT the same thing as a regular ATA password).
+I do not think the password has any bearing on encryption (and the drive is still encrypted even without a password).

 As it turns out, the encryption key isn't necessarily stored on the bridge chip.
 Instead, it's stored in two places: a "module" of the drive's "system area" (I don't know what this means, nor can I yet find a Linux utility that examines this - TODO) and as a backup in a sector near the end of the drive.
 This "key sector" contains several bits of information (notably the size of the drive that the bridge chip exposes).